suryamangena/testing-interview-questions/manual-interview-questions-answers.md

 Test Script: It is written in a programming language and it’s a short program used to test part of the functionality of the software system.
 In other words a written set of steps that should be performed manually.

-18. What is Latent defect?
+## 18. What is Latent defect?
-Latent defect: This defect is an existing defect in the system which does not cause any failure as the exact set of conditions has never been met
+**Ans** Latent defect: This defect is an existing defect in the system which does not cause any failure as the exact set of conditions has never been met

-19. What are the two parameters which can be useful to know the quality of test execution?
+## 19. What are the two parameters which can be useful to know the quality of test execution?
-To know the quality of test execution, we can use two parameters
+**Ans** To know the quality of test execution, we can use two parameters

 Defect reject ratio
 Defect leakage ratio
-Parameters for quality of test execution
-Parameters for quality of test execution

-20. What is the function of the software testing tool “phantom”?
+## 20. What is the function of the software testing tool “phantom”?
-Phantom is a freeware and is used for windows GUI automation scripting language.
+**Ans** Phantom is a freeware and is used for windows GUI automation scripting language.
 It allows us to take control of windows and functions automatically.
 It can simulate any combination of keystrokes and mouse clicks as well as menus, lists and more.

-21. Explain what Test Deliverables is?
+## 21. Explain what Test Deliverables is?
-Test Deliverables are a set of documents, tools and other components that have to be developed and maintained in support of testing.
+**Ans** Test Deliverables are a set of documents, tools and other components that have to be developed and maintained in support of testing.

 There are different test deliverables at every phase of the software development lifecycle

 Before Testing
 During Testing
 After the Testing

-22. What is mutation testing?
+## 22. What is mutation testing?
-Mutation testing is a technique to identify if a set of test data or test case is useful by intentionally introducing various code changes (bugs) and retesting with original test data/ cases to determine if the bugs are detected.
+**Ans** Mutation testing is a technique to identify if a set of test data or test case is useful by intentionally introducing various code changes (bugs) and retesting with original test data/ cases to determine if the bugs are detected.

-23. What all things you should consider before selecting automation tools for the AUT?
+## 23. What all things you should consider before selecting automation tools for the AUT?
 Technical Feasibility
 Complexity level
 Application stability